Saksham-Shrey/Cruxz-YouTube-Transcript-API/README.md

         {
           "start": 5.2,
           "duration": 4.5,
-          "text": "This is a test transcript."
+          "text": "This is a test caption."
         }
       ]
     }